-There are no facilities for building the set indoors at Chapter, although permission can be sought to construct the set in the yard outside Market House's lockup.
-Ideal for summer but rather unpleasant in the winter.
+Everyman have no facilities for set building.
 If you have to use the clubroom (for minor build) please make absolutely sure that the floor is hoovered clean of wood shavings etc. (see Appendix 3) and that all items are safely stowed out of the way.
-If you need to use the clubroomfor major set-build or if you need to use/adapt/alter any existing pieces of set, then please seek the permission of Everyman board beforehand.
+If you need to use the clubroom for major set-build or if you need to use/adapt/alter any existing pieces of set, then please seek the permission of Everyman board beforehand.

-Everyman does not have a number of set builders/carpenters etc. .
-The Board may be able to suggest names - but it may be advisable to plan a production which does not require much build.
+Everyman does not have a number of set builders/carpenters etc. .Although professional set-building can be budgeted for it may be advisable to plan a production which does not require much build.

-• Lighting or sound
+Lighting or sound